CaptainCrowbar/prion-lib/rs-core/time.md

 added to the seconds field.

 The second version writes the date using the conventions of `strftime()`.
-This will return an empty string if anything goes wrong; there is no way to distinguish between a conversion error and a legitimately empty result (this is a limitation of `strftime()`).
+This will return an empty string if anything goes wrong (there is no way to distinguish between a conversion error and a legitimately empty result; this is a limitation of `strftime()`).

+Both of these will throw `std::invalid_argument` if an invalid combination of flags is passed.

 For reference, the portable subset of the `strftime()` formatting codes are: